 This technique gives structure to the soil, allowing excellent drainage and the consequent good development of the roots.

-All the machines on our catalogue are equipped with safety bolts on each blade, reversible and replaceable ploughshares, pairs of gauge wheels and coulters.
-Tractor rippers can be divided in two categories:
+All the machines in our catalogue are equipped with safety bolts on each tine, reversible and replaceable ploughshares, pairs of depth wheels and finned cutters.